-You are free to make or accept an offer or reserve a property as normal.
+You are free to make or accept an offer or reserve a property as normal, but:

 - there is a risk that parties may need to delay their move because someone is showing symptoms of coronavirus or self-isolating.
 Where needed, your legal adviser should advise you and help make sure that any contracts or agreements are as flexible as possible to accommodate this risk

-- there a further visit to a property is required by the prospective new owner, guidance provided in the property viewings section should be adhered to
+- where a further visit to a property is required by the prospective new owner, guidance provided in the property viewings section should be adhered to

 - purchasers may also want to send in tradespeople to carry out inspections.
 Where possible these should be scheduled with one person visiting the property at any time.
 No tradespeople should enter a property where a member of the household is showing symptoms of coronavirus or self-isolating, or where they or a member of their household has symptoms or is self-isolating

 - where a tradesperson is visiting the property, the occupier should maintain social distancing, wash their hands regularly and minimise contact as far as possible, for example by staying in another room.
 These visits should be carried out in line with workplace guidance for employers and employees: COVID-19.

 Your legal representative should be able to carry out searches on your property online in order to progress your transaction and you can contact them to discuss likely timescales.

 Surveyors including valuers can undertake surveys of the property you wish to purchase in line with the guidance below.
 There are no restrictions on the types of survey that can be carried out and you should talk to your surveyor to understand the most appropriate type of survey for the home you intend to purchase.